510codes/personal/glttt/glttt/README.txt

 Windows
 -------

 To build the program on Windows, you must have MinGW (2.0.0 or higher) installed, as well as the OpenGL/GLUT headers and libraries.

-See http://www.cosc.brocku.ca/~cr01ab/static.pl?page=opengl-mingw for details on how to do this.
+GLUT setup instructions:

+- download and extract glut-3.7.6-bin.zip, from http://user.xmission.com/~nate/glut.html, for example
+- in the directory where the extracted files are, create a subdirectory called GL
+- move the file 'glut.h' into this subdirectory
+- from the MinGW windows command prompt, type the following (or else do the equivalents) -- set C_INCLUDE_PATH=<basedir>\glut-3.7.6-bin
+-- set LIBRARY_PATH=<basedir>\glut-3.7.6-bin
+-- set PATH=%PATH%;<basedir>\glut-3.7.6-bin

+note: replace <basedir> with wherever you downloaded/extratced glut, eg c:\downloads

 Also, this program uses the Pthreads-Win32 package (http://sources.redhat.com/pthreads-win32/) for pthreads on Windows.
 The applicable headers and libraries are distributed with the source.

 MinGW is not necessarily _required_ to build the program, it's just how I do it.
 You can probably use the Microsoft or the Intel compiler tools, for example.
 I have not done this yet, perhaps in the future.